-I know why this happens because it happened to me.
+I know why this happens because it actually happened to me.

 I just needed to get on stage and start the process of becoming a stand-up comedy legend!
 Or at least that’s nonsense that I had in my head at the time.

 With that said, let’s get started, keeping this in mind: